OVERCOMING THE SAINTS

 We believe the elect Jews and Gentiles will meet in wilderness areas of the earth that have been designated for them (Revelation 12:14).
 All through the second half of the “week” the power of deliverance will reside in the remnant.
 God never will leave Himself without representatives in the earth.

-And it shall come to pass, that whosoever shall call on the name of the Lord shall be delivered: for in mount Zion and in Jerusalem shall be deliverance, as the Lord hath said, and in the remnant whom the Lord shall call.
+And it shall come to pass that whoever calls on the name of the LORD shall be saved.
+For in Mount Zion [the saints] and in Jerusalem there shall be deliverance, as the LORD has said, among the remnant whom the LORD calls.
 (Joel 2:32)

 God will put a protective covering over the assemblies of saints.

-And the Lord will create upon every dwelling place of mount Zion, and upon her assemblies, a cloud and smoke by day, and the shining of a flaming fire by night: for upon all the glory shall be a defence.
+then the LORD will create above every dwelling place of Mount Zion, and above her assemblies, a cloud and smoke by day and the shining of a flaming fire by night.
+For over all the glory there will be a covering.
 (Isaiah 4:5)

 Many true saints will be oppressed by the evil that comes upon them, not only physical dangers such as war and imprisonment but also by the worldliness, lust, and religious envy with which the world and the churches will be filled.
 Their “dead bodies,” the churches and schools that at one time were operated by men and women of God, will lie in the street of worldliness, lust, and religious envy.
 The religious institutions will be Christian in name, fundamental in doctrine, but with no trace of God’s Spirit in them.